bcdev/beam-extapi/README.md

 * How to treat generics?
 * How to treat Java SE classes: File, Date, etc?
 * How to treat and catch / throw Exceptions?
+* Need to find out which Java SE classes are used in parameter lists, but neither cannot retrieved nor instanciated.

 Design Considerations